Marriage Certificate Translation Dubai — MOJ License #701

 Civil Marriage Certificates

 Civil marriages are performed by government registrars, justices of the peace, or court officials.
-These certificates are issued directly by government vital statistics offices and typically include standardized information: names of both parties, date and location of marriage, officiant name, and registration number.
+These certificates are issued by government vital statistics offices and include standardized information: names of both parties, date and location of marriage, and registration number.
 Countries like the UK, USA, Canada, and Australia issue primarily civil certificates that are straightforward to attest through government channels.

 Religious Marriage Certificates

 Religious marriage certificates present more complexity.
-A Muslim Nikah Nama from Pakistan or India contains Islamic terminology that must be rendered accurately in Arabic—the witnesses (shahid), mehr (dower) amount, wali (guardian) details, and the officiating Maulvi or Qazi.
+A Muslim Nikah Nama from Pakistan or India contains Islamic terminology requiring accurate Arabic rendering.
+This includes witnesses (shahid), the mehr (dower) amount, and the officiating religious authority.
 Christian marriage certificates from churches include the celebrant priest or minister, witnesses, and may reference canonical law.
 Hindu vivah patra documents include pandit details, religious rituals performed, and may be issued by temple authorities rather than government offices.

 The challenge: some religious certificates are not officially registered with civil authorities in the issuing country.
 An unregistered Nikah ceremony in Pakistan, for example, may not be recognized by NADRA (National Database and Registration Authority).
 UAE authorities require that religious marriages be officially registered before attestation.
 We advise clients on whether their certificate needs additional registration steps before proceeding.